DL4Compression/Semantic_Segmentation_of_Driving_Videos_on_Learning_based_Image_Compression/README.md

 > Make sure the dataset has been adequately downloaded and extracted before proceeding.

 1. The compression model ( $net_C( . ) - net_D( . )$ ) for all baselines and the proposed method are trained with patches of 256×256, and segmentation models ( $net_{seg}( . ), net_{seg, D'}( . )$ ) were trained using non-overlapping patches of size 840×840, respectively, which were extracted from the training set without any overlapping.
+2. An important point that is to be noted is that the data for training and inference should should be kept folderwise inside a master folder as we have kept in sample_images/forder_for_training_and_inference.

 ## Training